Skip to content

 Defaults

-DAG Factory allows you to define Airflow default_args and additional DAG-level arguments in a default block.
-This block enables you to share common settings and configurations across all DAGs in your YAML configuration, with the arguments automatically applied to each DAG defined in the file.
-This is one of DAG Factory's most powerful features; using defaults allows for the dynamic generation of more than a single DAG.
+The default top-level block enables you to share standard settings and configurations across all DAGs in your YAML configuration, with the arguments automatically applied to each DAG defined in the file.
+It is one of DAG Factory's most powerful features; using defaults allows for the dynamic generation of multiple DAGs.

 Benefits of using the default block